Policies & Procedures

 Verification of Enrollment

-Students who are under the age of 18 and are wanting to apply for a Verification of Enrollment for a driving permit must request their VOE at the attendance office 24 hours in advance.
+Students who are under the age of 18 and are wanting to apply for a Verification of Enrollment for a driving permit must request their VOE at the Attendance Office 24 hours in advance.
 Criteria for meeting a VOE is based on the 90 percent state requirement.
 Attendance is examined for the semester prior to application for the VOE.

 Contacting the Attendance Office